 Beyond the historical developments, cocktail attire for men is essentially a cobbled-together version of other dress codes, and thus, putting together your basics is relatively straightforward.
 Personally, I like to have the following in my closet and you might want to do the same:

 Notes About Cocktail Attire for Weddings

-In some ways, wedding attire is its own special category, although today, cocktail attire is expected.
+In some ways, wedding attire is its own special category, although today, cocktail attire for men is expected.
 However, it’s slightly more restrictive than what’s listed above.
 Keep in mind the following:

 - Suit color and cut: As we mentioned already, you don’t want to overshadow the married couple.
 So, keep it simple, classic, and muted with greys, blues, or tan hues – no patterns or heavy embellishments, unless the dress code calls for it.
 And, most of all, don’t ever show up in a tux to a wedding – that’s why many menswear retailers have sections specifically dedicated to wedding suits.

 - You’ll have it feel it out: Not all weddings are the same, as many adults find out.
 The charcoal or navy might work for a traditional church wedding and reception close to home, but destination weddings are a whole different ballgame – as are the rise in more casual, non-religious affairs.
 You might want to bring out the colors and patterns if, one, you’ll be headed to such a destination – for instance, that dream Hawaii wedding involving just a small group of friends and relatives – or the married couple are intentionally playing it low key – for instance, wedding in the park, followed by a reception later at a restaurant or at home.